Installing an SSL Certificate for Citrix App Layering – Enterprise Layering Management

 One of the awesome benefits of being a CTP is that DigiCert gives the CTPs almost unlimited SSL certificates.
 Thank you very much, DigiCert.

-The first thing I needed to do was to generate a CSR file so I could give it to DigiCert for my certificate request.
+The first thing I needed to do was generate a CSR file to give to DigiCert for my certificate request.
 Since the ELM is based on CentOS Linux, it has OpenSSL included.
-I found a helpful article from DigiCert support that automatically generates the required OpenSSL command as shown in Figure 2.
+I found a helpful article from DigiCert support that automatically generates the required OpenSSL command, as shown in Figure 2.

 Note: There is a bug in a fresh import of the 4.2 appliance where the wizard used to change the three account’s passwords does not change the password for root.
 To login as root, use the default password.

 Next, I used WinSCP to download the two files created, as shown in Figure 4.

 I used the CSR file to request my SSL certificate from DigiCert.

 Once I received my ZIP file, I extracted the certificate files to the same folder I placed the CSR and KEY files downloaded from the ELM appliance, as shown in Figure 5.